 Static caravan sites in Wales

-Overlooked by mountains on the shores of glassy Llangorse lake, Lakeside Caravan Park offers a range of static caravans sleeping four to six people.
-When you're not walking in the wonderland of the Brecon Beacons National Park, you can hire paddle boards, pedaloes and rowing boats and potter about on the lake.
+Overlooked by mountains on the shores of glassy Llangorse Lake, Lakeside Caravan Park offers a range of static caravans sleeping four to six people.
+When you're not walking in the wonderland of the Brecon Beacons National Park, you can hire paddle boards, pedalos and rowing boats and potter about on the lake.

 Close to the seaside town of Rhyl in North Wales, Golden Gate Holiday Centre is the complete package.
 It's a huge site with swimming pool, entertainment venues, an adventure park and more - ideal for a family holiday.
 Dogs are welcome too.

-You're a stone's throw from one the most spectacular castles in Wales and the soaring peaks of Snowdonia National Park at Coed Helen Holiday Park.
-Along with traditional static caravans, there are also luxury glamping pods with floor-to-ceiling glass at the front offering vast views of the rolling countryside and mountains.
+You're a stone's throw from one the most spectacular castles in Wales and the soaring peaks of Eryri (Snowdonia) National Park at Coed Helen Holiday Park.
+Along with traditional static caravans, there are also luxury pods with floor-to-ceiling glass at the front offering vast views of the rolling countryside and mountains.

 Located in the picturesque Twymyn valley, on the fringe of the Cambrian Mountains, Cringoed Holiday Park is a friendly, family-run site.
 Along with 35 caravan pitches and 44 static caravans there are two new cosy camping pods - one for a couple and a larger one for families.
 Both have their own private terrace and picnic table.